stevecosner/docker-ubuntu-nginx-php/README.md

 # docker-ubuntu-nginx-php
-Create a web server and test php config with phpinfo page using the Ubuntu 18.04 docker container image.
+Create a web server and test php config with phpinfo page using the Ubuntu 18.04 docker container image and nginx.

 Clone repo.